Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Background: What is TDA?

 Here, we indicate the model trained with all training samples as $f_\theta$ and the one trained without $z_\mathrm{train}$ as $f_{\theta_{\setminus z_{\mathrm{train}}}}$.

-\paragraph{Main focus of TDA research.} Computing $\tau$ directly by re-training a model without each training sample $z_\mathrm{train}$ is computationally prohibitive.
-To identify the most influential training sample, the re-training has to be repeated as many times as the number of training samples.
-The main focus of the TDA community has been on efficient approximations of Equation \ref{eq: loo}.
-In 2017, Koh \& Liang \cite{kohliang2017} introduced a gradient-based approximation called influence functions (IF).
+\paragraph{Main focus of TDA research.} Much of the research in the TDA community has centred on efficiently approximating Equation \ref{eq: loo} because computing $\tau$ directly by re-training a model without each training sample $z_\mathrm{train}$ is computationally prohibitive.
+To identify the most influential training sample, the re-training has to be repeated as often as the number of training samples.
+In 2017, Koh \& Liang \cite{kohliang2017} introduced a gradient-based approximation called influence functions (IF) for deep models.
 Since IF was still computationally prohibitive due to the need to compute and invert a massive Hessian matrix, subsequent works in 2020 and 2021 have focused on speeding up the algorithm by trading off precision and computational costs \cite{pruthi_estimating_2020, charpiat_input_2021, schioppa2022arnoldi, guo-etal-2021-fastif}.
-After the advent of ChatGPT in late 2022 \cite{OpenAI_ChatGPT35} and the boom in large language models in 2023 \cite{naveed2023comprehensive}, the community has developed further enhancements to apply the TDA methods on billion-scale LLMs \cite{bae2024training, choe2024your, grosse2023studying}.
+After the advent of ChatGPT in late 2022 \cite{OpenAI_ChatGPT35} and the boom in large language models in 2023 \cite{naveed2023comprehensive}, the community has developed further enhancements to apply the TDA methods on billion-scale LLMs \cite{bae2024training, choe2024your, grosse2023studying, park2023trak}.
+For a survey on TDA methods, we refer the reader to \citet{Hammoudeh2022TrainingDI}.